VirsatusCodes/odin-shopping-cart/README.md

 (though it is reset to 0 when placing an order)

 -if screen gets too small website styling breaks in catalogue (probably all)

+-not sure if i want the nav icon cart to grow with quantity purchased or number of unique items purchased